Blotch3D/Blotch3D/readme.md

-When you create a new MonoGame project with the wizard, it sets up a "Content.mgcb" file in the new project that manages your content and runs the MonoGame pipeline manager as needed or when you double-click "Content.mgcb" to add more content.
+When you create a new MonoGame project with the wizard, it sets up a "Content.mgcb" file in the new project that manages your content and runs the MonoGame pipeline manager as needed or when you double-click "Content.mgcb" to add more content (but see the [Quick start for Windows](#quick-start-for-windows) section if you are using Visual Studio 2019).
 That's fine for projects created with the project wizard.
 But it is a pain to add this feature to existing non-MonoGame projects, and certainly not necessary.

 Since typically such standard file types need to be converted to XNB files only once, one can consider it a separate manual step that should